How do we put the Minor Prophets together?

 From these examples, we can see how the catchwords contribute to the chronological development of the whole book.
 Fuhr and Yates even believe that the catchwords help explain why the chronology of the books might be altered.
 Written at the time of closer to Judah’s fall to Babylon, “Obadiah is chronologically displaced, but it theologically connects to the books that precede and follow” (46).

 Even in their cautiousness, Fuhr and Yates cannot deny the literary connections in the text.
 In fact, they suggest catchwords continue through the rest of the Minor Prophets (47), indicating that the Twelve is far more than an historically-arranged collection.
-Rather, there is evidence of an historical-literary arrangement.
+Rather, there is evidence of literary shaping too.
 While perhaps displaying less editing than the Psalter, there remains good reasons to read the Twelve as one book.
-And this is especially the case when we consider the theological themes that run through the book.
+(Another evidence for this can be seen in the theological message of the book).

 Putting the Twelve in their Place